RAC–HBC Agreement: Original agreement

+1849 agreement

 The agreement was continuously renewed, although with several modifications made over the years which followed.
 A different version was agreed by both companies and came into force on 3 April 1849.
 This commercial agreement saw the termination of the PSAC, providing agricultural and pastoral products to New Archangel.
 Encroachment by American settlers on company property after the Oregon Treaty, combined with the California Gold Rush, left Fort Cowlitz and Fort Nisqually understaffed and greatly reduced operational abilities.
 Despite Fort Langley and Fort Victoria producing much of the wheat quota for Russian America after 1846, the British could not meet the Russians' need for food.
 The RAC board of directors found the HBC stance for an end to supplying the Russian posts to be "based on quite valid reasons."

 Additionally, the Russian authorities claimed exclusive rights to the timber, fisheries, and ice within the portion of the Alaska Panhandle occupied by the HBC, to allow further agreements with other companies for exploitation of resources.
 After the Fraser Gold Rush, numerous small merchants began operating within the HBC concession, undercutting the British fur trading efforts.
-During the 1860s the Labouchere operated within the leased area.
+During the 1860s the Labouchere operated for the HBC within the leased area.
 In 1862 the HBC governing board complained to their Russian counterparts that they did not "afford us any protection and the whole Territory is just as free to Petty Traders who pay no rent..."
 Despite this economic competition and declining profits, the HBC signed the renewed protocols.